 The filename length.
 Little-endian, but 2 bytes for a twist.

 The 'extra field' length.
 If you want to have even more headers, e.g. for a proper date and time field, this is your chance.
+Otherwise, set it to 0x0000 (so it's 2 bytes).

 This is the end of the fixed-length header.
 You will need this header again, minus the magic bytes, for the central directory.